 We make thousands of decisions every day.
-They vary in importance from what we will wear for the day and have for lunch to (sometimes) life decisions about our jobs, families or futures.
+They vary in importance from what we will wear and have for lunch to (sometimes) life decisions about our jobs, families or futures.
 Most decisions we make on the fly and are not actively aware that a decision is even being made.
-They are passive, routine and habit oriented and, for the most part, require little energy.
+They are passive, routine, and habit-oriented and generally require little energy.

 What about big, complex, life-changing decisions?
 What about the decisions that are hanging over you and keeping you up at night?
 How can you make these big decisions in an informed, intentional way?